tanishapritha/WhatsApp-Chat-Analyzer-with-Sentiment-Analysis/README.md

 3. Tap the three dots (⋮) > More > Export chat.
 4. Select "Without Media".
 5. Save the `.txt` file and upload it in the app interface.

-A sample file `sample_chat.txt` is also included in the repository for quick testing.

 ---